AMERICAN WEDDINGS BLOG

 For platonic besties who want the benefits of traditional marriage without a romantic relationship, a modern Boston Marriage might be the right choice!

-Plus, the timing is right: Gen Z is showing an increased interest in platonic marriages, recently redefining a century-old term – ‘Lavender Marriage’ – to include legal marriages between friends of any gender or sexuality.
+Plus, the timing is right: Gen Z is showing an increased interest in platonic marriages, with the rise of the feminist '4B movement', and the recent redefining of a century-old term – ‘Lavender Marriage’ – to include legal marriages between friends of any gender or sexuality.
 (Click the link below to learn more about how Gen Z is redefining Lavender Marriage.)

 In these modern Lavender Marriages, partners can continue to seek out satisfying romantic relationships while enjoying the stability and security of their marriage with a friend.
 Friends in modern Boston Marriages could find the same freedom, while enjoying the same support.